 - How the molecular motors (such as Kinesins, Myosins, Dyneins et al) work together as teams?

-My research methods are theoretical and computational, involving equilibrium and non-equilibrium statistical mechanics, polymer physics, computer simulations and machine learning.
-Learn more about my research projects at my research page
+My research methods are theoretical and computational, involving equilibrium and non-equilibrium statistical mechanics, polymer physics, computer simulations, and machine learning.

-The site favicon is the character of my last name 时 written in the ancient style - 篆书.
-It is made using Inkscape by myself.
+The site favicon is the character of my last name 时 written in a Chinese traditional calligraphy - 篆书.
+Made using Inkscape.